seanoneill505/NMforestwatch/USERSUPPORT.md

 # How to use NMFOREST WATCH
 ### User Input Controls
 The New Mexico Forest Watch (NMFW) project is designed to give a wide range of end users the capability to perform analysis on integrative forest health in Neww Mexico.
+The data is based on the Normalized Difference Vegitation Index (NDVI) taken from Landsat 8 imagery.

 The user is provided three basic functions to analyze National Forests in New Mexico:
 * Date Range Selector